risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-sqlserver.md

 Before sinking data from RisingWave to SQL Server, please ensure the following:

 - The SQL Server table you want to sink to is accessible from RisingWave.
-- Ensure you have an upstream materialized view or table in RisingWave that you can sink data from.
+- You have an upstream materialized view or table in RisingWave that you can sink data from.

 ## Syntax